Our Vision

 Mountain CAC Staff

-Christine Malloy MPA, Executive Director [email protected]
+Carla Jones, Executive Director [email protected]

 Xia has provided therapy to children, adolescents, and their families for eight years.
 Trained in TFCBT, EMDR, SMART, BAT, Ecopsychology, and Triple P. Xia is inspired by seeing her clients grow over the course of their therapy and by seeing changes in family systems.
 Xia is also trained in Child-Parent Psychotherapy (CPP) and Alternatives For Families, a Cognitive Behavioral Therapy (AFCBT).

-Betsy Hurd, MSW, LCSW, Contract Therapist [email protected]
+Betsy Hurd, MSW, LCSW, Full-Time Therapist [email protected]

 Betsy Hurd, LCSW, has over sixteen years of experience working with adults, children, adolescents, and families.
 She began to specialize in treating people who have experienced traumatic events in 2011 and has maintained that focus ever since.
 Betsy also specializes in culturally relevant therapy for the Latiné and LGBTQIA+ populations using TF-CBT, ART, and Triple P. In addition, she works with parents who want to learn new parenting skills so they can improve their relationships with their children.

-Heidi B. Kixmiller, MSW, LCSW, Full Time Therapist [email protected]
+Heidi B. Kixmiller, MSW, LCSW, Full-Time Therapist [email protected]

 Heidi has over 15 years of experience working in community mental health in Western North Carolina.
 She has a Masters’s Degree in Social Work from Appalachian State University.
 Her passion is working with children, adolescents, and families involved in the Juvenile Justice system.
 For the last 12 years, she has focused her efforts on collaborating with adolescents with problem sexual behavior and their families to support them in maintaining healthy and safe lives within the community.
 She was rostered in Trauma-Focused Cognitive Behavioral Therapy (TFCBT) in 2013 through the North Carolina Child Treatment Program.
 She works with children aged 8-18, young adults, and their families and especially loves educating community stakeholders on how to support children and adolescents who have experienced trauma and present with problem sexual behavior.
-Heidi is originally from Charlotte, NC but has spent the latter part of her life jumping mountain ranges and nurturing her ultimate passion for snowboarding.
+Heidi is originally from Charlotte, NC, but has spent the latter part of her life jumping mountain ranges and nurturing her ultimate passion for snowboarding.
 She feels most at home in the mountains, where she raises her daughter.
 She loves paddle boarding, dancing, hanging with friends and family, and growing plants and flowers.

-Colleen Burnet, BSW, Community Prevention Educator [email protected] For over 30 years, Colleen has worked to support parents and young children with various challenges.
+For over 30 years, Colleen has worked to support parents and young children with various challenges.
 Colleen spent much of her career as an Infant Toddler Family Specialist and Early Interventionist.
 She enjoys parenting and is the mother of 2 young adult daughters.
 As a Community Educator, Colleen is passionate about empowering caregivers to give children safe and healthy childhoods.
 Colleen believes in the importance of upstream prevention work and adults' critical role in protecting children from Sexual Abuse.
 Colleen is a facilitator for Circle of Security, a parenting model that empowers caregivers to develop secure attachments with their children to support healthy relationships.
 Colleen also is a facilitator and instructor of the Darkness to Light- Stewards of Children training.
 Colleen presents training on Recognizing and Reporting Abuse to schools and community groups, educating on the signs of child abuse, the responsibilities of adults in the care of children, and laws around reporting suspicions of child abuse in NC.

 Board